In From the Cold

-In From the Cold is an American spy thriller streaming television series created by Adam Glass.
+In From the Cold is an American spy thriller television series created by Adam Glass.
 The series follows a divorced mother and ex-Russian spy, living secretly in the United States, as she is forced back into her old life after the CIA learns about her real identity.
 It was released as a Netflix original on January 28, 2022.

 In its first 16 days on Netflix, the show was watched for 85.83 million hours globally.